folio-org/folio-org.github.io/guides/automation.md

 [https://folio-lotus.dev.folio.org/](https://folio-lotus.dev.folio.org/)

-This is an environment for the previous FOLIO Release R1 2022 Lotus.
+This is an environment for the latest FOLIO Release R1 2022 Lotus.
 Each rebuild will pick up any hotfix updates that may have been released.

 The server is built every Sunday, to finish about 02:55 UTC.\